 Ingredients for 2 persons

-Remove the pan from the heat and let the onions rest.
-Clean the fresh sardines thoroughly.
-Rinse them under running tap water and pat dry with some kitchen paper.
-Put the plain flour on a plate.
-Season with pepper and salt.
+In the meantime clean the fresh sardines thoroughly.
+Rinse them under cold running tap water and pat them dry with some kitchen paper.
+Pour the plain flour on a plate.
+Season with a dash of pepper and salt.
 Lightly coat the cleaned sardines with the flour.
 Shake off any excess flour.

 Heat some olive oil in a non-stick pan over medium-high heat.
 Add the floured sardines skin side down.

 Brown the sardines in the hot oil on both sides for 2 minutes until golden and crunchy.

 Once the sardines are cooked, take the pan off the heat.
 Put a layer of vinegary onions in a baking dish and top with half of the sardines.

 Cover with another layer of onions and sardines again.
 Finish with the remaining onions.